Skip to content

 Keep this window open - you’ll see all the MCP server lifecycle events, requests, and responses flow through in real-time.

-Now let’s spawn the MCP server as a generator with duplex communication enabled:
+Now let’s spawn the MCP server as a service with duplex communication enabled:

 Terminal window